 Hazing is defined as an activity or situation created specifically to shame, harass, ridicule, or cause embarrassment to specific members of a group.
 As you might expect, there’s a long history of hazing on college campuses throughout the United States.
-Fraternities and sororities, as well as sports teams, are notorious for hazing, but performing arts groups and even honor society members have had to endure these dangerous practices.
+Fraternities and sororities, as well as sports teams, are notorious for hazing, but performing arts groups and even honour society members have had to endure these dangerous practices.

 In addition to causing psychological and/or physical harm, hazing can even turn deadly.
 Since 1838, there have been over 200 hazing-related deaths, 40 of which have occurred in the last 10 years.
 While workplace hazing doesn’t usually end in death, it can end in a lawsuit.
 More importantly, hazing at work can have a major negative impact on team members and create a toxic work environment.

 1. Enforce a Zero Tolerance Policy for Bullying

 2. Integrate Non-Bullying Policies into Company Training